 - Saturation – the intensity or chrome of the colour, which can be full or low and relates to the amount of grey used in the colour.

-Hues are the start point in colour design.
-Adjusting tone and saturation (among other factors) changes the hue to give you millions of variation in colour.
-These variations are then labelled based on the most relevant colour identification system.
+Hues are the starting point in colour design.
+Adjusting tone and saturation (among other factors) changes the hue to give you millions of colour variations.
+These are then labelled based on the most relevant colour identification system.

 There are 5 main colour identification systems.

-Which one you use usually depends on whether the colours appear on a screen, or are being printed on physical materials.
+Which one you use depends on whether the colours appear on a screen, or are printed on physical items.

 Colours on screen